Winter wake-ups can be hard.

 What Peddie students have to say about Late Start Wednesdays

 Students love Late Start Wednesdays, and have even dubbed them “Wonderful Wednesdays.”
-Student body co-president Brooke Dennison ’18 said that she and her classmates enjoy the mid-week late start.

 “They’re perfect to get caught up on sleep so I can feel refreshed and rejuvenated in the morning.
 And, if there is unfinished work to do, I have extra time in the morning to complete it.”

-“Of course we all get to sleep in a little later than usual, but we also have some time to enjoy the morning before classes begin.
+“We all get to sleep in a little later than usual, but we also have some time to enjoy the morning before classes begin.
 Feeling more refreshed from a good night’s sleep always makes every task more enjoyable, from washing your face to eating breakfast to even finishing up homework.”

 "Not only does it give me that extra hour of well-needed sleep, but it also allows me to have an extra hour to do work if needed.
 Winter term is known to be the most difficult term, due to the increase in workload and the unpleasant weather conditions, so I take advantage of every late-start Wednesday that I get."